openid/authzen/authorization-api-1_0.md

 : OPTIONAL.
 The type of the asset.
 It's value is a `string` that specifies the type of the asset

 attributeNames:
 : OPTIONAL.
-An array of strings, each string representing the name of an attribute of the asset.
+An array of `string`s, each string representing the name of an attribute of the asset.

 The following is a non-normative example of an Asset: